mainlp/mainlp.github.io/_pages/thesis.md

 the linguistic dialect competence of pre-trained language models or 2) develop IR-specific resources (dialect stopword lists, dialect lemmatizers, dialect stemmers).
 This project does not need access to GPUs and is **suitable for BSc and MSc students.**
+-->

+- *To What Degree do LLMs Understand Bavarian Dialect Variants?* In this project, we aim to comprehensively evaluate existing multilingual and German LLMs on Bavarian dialect variants.
+Your task is to come up with a set of evaluation criteria to test existing LLMs in zero-shot and few-shot manner, starting from existing benchmarks but with the aim to go beyond them, systematically comparing LLMs with traditional fine-tuning approaches, and finding out when and why certain methods struggle.
+Techniques:
+In-depth Evaluation, LLMs, Fine-tuning, Behavioral Testing. **Level: MSc.**

-- :hourglass_flowing_sand: *Transfer or translate: how to better work with dialectal data*.
+- *Transfer or translate: how to better work with dialectal data*.
 Demands for generalizing NLP pipelines to dialectal data are on the rise.
 Given current LLMs trained in hundreds of languages, there are two common approaches.
 The first approach is to translate (or normalize) dialectal data to its